Demi Hayes: Career

 Hayes also plays touch rugby.
 She competed at the 2015 Commonwealth Youth Games and won gold.
 She made her debut for Australia at the 2016 Canada Women's Sevens against Brazil.

 Hayes was named in the Australian squad for the Rugby sevens at the 2020 Summer Olympics.
 The team came second in the pool round but then lost to Fiji 14-12 in the quarterfinals.

 Hayes won a gold medal with the Australian sevens team at the 2022 Commonwealth Games in Birmingham.
 She was a member of the Australian team that won the 2022 Sevens Rugby World Cup held in Cape Town, South Africa in September 2022.

+Following issues with injury, she returned to the Australian Sevens team for the 2024-25 SVNS series.

+In December 2024, she was one of a number of Australia Sevens players who committed their intentions to play Super Rugby Women's in 2025 with Hayes committing to the ACT Brumbies.

 Personal life

 Her partner Simon Kennewell has also played rugby sevens for Australia.

+The two married on October 4th 2025.